JulianNicholls/Raspberry-Pi-Misc/README.md

 A driver library for LCD displays attached to GPIO pins in a 4-bit configuration (see comments for connection details).

 When run directly, it starts by initializing the panel and writing 'SETUP'.
-Then it waits for the user to hit enter between each of the next phases: position the cursor to the beginning of the second line and write 'Second Line', then write 'End' at the end of the second line, then the cursor is shown, hidden, and set blinking before finally waiting for the user to hit enter again and then disconnecting from GPIO.
+Then it waits for the user to hit enter between each of the next phases: position the cursor to the beginning of the second line and write 'Second Line', then write 'End' at the end of the second line, after which the cursor is shown, hidden, and set blinking before finally waiting for the user to hit enter again and then disconnecting from GPIO.